North American Eagle® – A Unique and Complex Race Car

 We have a mission of breaking the World Land Speed Record of 763 MPH.
-Starting with the battered hulk of a cold-war era jet plane, we have developed one of the most sophisticated racing machines ever made.
+Starting with the scrapyard fuselage of a cold-war era jet plane, we have developed one of the most sophisticated racing machines ever made.
 At its core, the North American Eagle® is a supersonic car.
 Combining breakthrough technology and engineering, this car can push limits that one never knew existed

-By 1998, the F-104 designated 56-0763 was beyond shambles, doing little to showcase the rich history of the aircraft.
-The North American Eagle® project gave it new life, so that it could once again be one of the fastest machines on Earth, still using tail number 0763, ironically the current land speed record number to be broken.
+By 1998, the F-104 designated 56-0763 was beyond shambles, retired and scrapped, doing little to showcase the rich history of the aircraft.
+The North American Eagle® project gave it new life so that it can once again be one of the fastest machines on Earth, still using tail number 0763, ironically the current land speed record number to be broken.

 Powered by Technology.
 Driven By Ingenuity.